Saint: Other religions

 In some theological literature, the use of the term saint tends to be used in non-Christian contexts as well.
 In many religions, there are people who have been recognized within their tradition as having fulfilled the highest aspirations of religious teaching.
 In English, the term saint is often used to translate this idea from many world religions.
-The Jewish hasid or tsaddiq, the Islamic qidees, the Zoroastrian fravashi, the Hindu rsi or guru, the Buddhist arahant or bodhisattva, the Daoist shengren, the Shinto kami, and others have all been referred to as saints.
+The Jewish ḥasīd or tsaddiq, the Islamic qidees, the Zoroastrian Fravashi, the Hindu Shadhus, the Buddhist Arahant or Bodhisattva, the Daoist Shengren, the Shinto Kami, and others have all been referred to as saints.

 African diaspora

 Cuban Santería, Haitian Vodou, Trinidad Orisha-Shango, Brazilian Umbanda, Candomblé, and other similar syncretist religions adopted the Catholic saints, or at least the images of the saints, and applied their own spirits/deities to them.
-They are worshiped in churches (where they appear as saints) and in religious festivals, where they appear as the deities.
+They are worshipped in churches (where they appear as saints) and in religious festivals, where they appear as the deities.
 The name santería was originally a pejorative term for those whose worship of saints deviated from Catholic norms.